Ayush0202/Wordsync/Readme.md

 # WordSync #

 Wordsync is a real-time document collaboration platform built using MERN `(MongoDB, Express.js, React.js, Node.js)` stack.
 It allows multiple users to collaborate on the same document simultaneously, providing a seamless and efficient collaborative writing experience.
 With wordsync, users can create, edit, and share documents in real-time, fostering collaboration and enhancing productivity

+Project can be viewed [here](https://github.com/Ayush0202/Wordsync) and Demo can be viewed [here](https://github.com/Ayush0202/Wordsync)

 ## Features ##